 A parent would reach for this book when their child is facing the daunting transition to high school or struggling with the feeling that they are being defined solely by their physical appearance.
 It is a powerful resource for children who feel like 'outsiders' due to physical disabilities, anxiety, or social differences, offering a roadmap for navigating the heightened self-consciousness of the teenage years.
 The story follows Aven Green, a girl born without arms, as she enters the 'big pond' of high school and realizes that her confidence is being tested in ways she never expected.
 Dusti Bowling masterfully balances humor with deep emotional honesty, making this an ideal choice for readers aged 10 to 14.
 While the book tackles heavy themes of self-doubt, loneliness, and the fear of rejection, it remains rooted in resilience and the power of authentic friendship.
 Parents will appreciate how it models healthy vulnerability and encourages adolescents to look past surface-level differences, both in others and themselves.

-The book deals directly and secularly with physical disability, anxiety, and the search for biological identity.
+The book deals directly and secularly with anxiety related to social situations and feelings of rejection that arise during Aven's search for her biological parents.
+Aven's disability is portrayed realistically as she navigates social situations.
 The approach is realistic: Aven’s struggles are not 'cured,' but her perspective shifts toward self-acceptance.
 The resolution is hopeful and empowering.

 A middle schooler or young teen who is about to transition to a new school and feels overwhelmed by the 'performance' of social life, especially those with visible differences or social anxiety.